Lartu/mitsubachi/README.md

 of the list _except_ the one who sent the message.
 Users may join and leave lists at any time.
 When a user tries to join a non-existant list, it is created.

+All this said, the following messages are valid Mitsubachi messages:
+ - **NICK**: sent by a client to a server to change their nick.
+If the nick is in use by another client, the server should reply `OOPS # # 001 #` ("nick already in use").
+It the nick is available to be used, the server should reply `OOPS # # 000 #` ("ok") and assign the nick to the client.
+   - Command section value: `NICK`
+   - Sender section value: _the desired nick_
+   - Recipient section value: `#`
+   - Extradata section value: `#`
+   - Content section value: `#`
+   - Example: `NICK myNick # # #`
+ - **JOIN**: sent by a client to a server to join a list.
+If the nick of the list to be joined is not a valid list nick, the server should reply `OOPS # # 003 #` ("invalid distribution list").
+If the list is valid, the client should be joined to the list and the server should reply `OOPS # # 000 #` ("ok").
+   - Command section value: `JOIN`
+   - Sender section value: `#`
+   - Recipient section value: _nick of the list to be joined_
+   - Extradata section value: `#`
+   - Content section value: `#`
+   - Example: `JOIN # !mitsubachi # #`
+ - **LEAV**: sent by a client to a server to leave a list.
+If the nick of the list to be left is not a valid list nick, the server should reply `OOPS # # 003 #` ("invalid distribution list").
+If the list is valid, the client should be removed from the list and the server should reply `OOPS # # 000 #` ("ok").
+   - Command section value: `LEAV`
+   - Sender section value: `#`
+   - Recipient section value: _nick of the list to be left_
+   - Extradata section value: `#`
+   - Content section value: `#`
+   - Example: `LEAV # !lamelist # #`
+- **MESG**: sent by a client to a server to deliver a message to another client or list.
+When this message is sent by the server to a client it means that said client has received a message.
+   - Command section value: `MESG`
+   - Sender section value: _nick of the sender of the message_
+     - When a client is the one that sends this message to a server, it may omit the contents of this section and just send a `#` in it instead.
+When this message is sent by a server to a client, the content of this section is always the nick of the user who sent the message originally.
+   - Recipient section value: _nick of the recipient of the message (user or list)_
+   - Extradata section value: `#`
+   - Content section value: _actual contents of the message_
+   - Example: `MESG user1 coolUser # Hello there, coolUser, how are you?`
+ - **EXIT**: sent by a client to a server to close the connection.
+   - Command section value: `EXIT`
+   - Sender section value: `#`
+   - Recipient section value: `#`
+   - Extradata section value: `#`
+   - Content section value: `#`
+   - Example: `EXIT # # # #`
+ - **OOPS**: sent by a server to a client to inform the result of a requested operation.
+This message shouldn't be sent by clients.
+   - Command section value: `OOPS`
+   - Sender section value: `#`
+   - Recipient section value: `#`
+   - Extradata section value: _error code that represents the result of the requested operation_
+   - Content section value: `#`
+   - Example: `OOPS # # 000 #`
+ - **INFO**: an information message from the server with a text message.
+This is supposed to be read by the user.
+It may contain a MOTD or any valuable information the server administrator desires to send clients.
+   - Command section value: `INFO`
+   - Sender section value: `#`
+   - Recipient section value: `#`
+   - Extradata section value: #
+   - Content section value: _the contents of a message_
+   - Example: `INFO # # # Welcome to Mitsubachi!`